magento/devdocs/src/cloud/project/user-admin.md

 For added security, Magento is introducing a project-level MFA enforcement feature to improve security for SSH access to Cloud infrastructure.
 See [MFA enforcement for SSH].

-When MFA enforcement is enabled on a {{site.data.var.ece}} project, all users that with SSH access to an environment in that project must enable 2FA on their {{site.data.var.ece}} account.
-For automated processes, users must create an API token that machine users can use to authenticate from the command line.
+When MFA enforcement is enabled on a {{site.data.var.ece}} project, all users with SSH access to an environment in that project must enable 2FA on their {{site.data.var.ece}} account.
+For automated processes, users must create an API token that machine users can use to authenticate.
 See [Enable user accounts for 2FA and SSH access](#update-account-security-settings).

 ## Add users and manage access